For All Environments

 Storing the Cambridge is very easy.
 I carry it to the back yard and put it on a rack under the deck.
 At less than 40 pounds (carbon fiber), it is light enough for one person to handle.

 I often go out sculling by myself and prefer to trade a little speed for the additional stability that a recreational shell provides when the water gets a little rough.

 The Anitque Boat Festival, June 15th to 17th

 are available through GottaRow.com

 The most popular, Little River Marine Shells: The Regatta and Cambridge Recreational Shells

-Both he Cambridge and Regatta are an open-water recreational shells, meaning its use is not restricted to lakes and calm water.
-These shell is made for choppy water.
-They are great boata to launch when there is no boat ramp and is easily car-topped, weighing less than 33 lbs.
-They are built using carbon fiber, which is lighter and stronger than fiberglass; and one person can carry it to the water.
+Both the Cambridge and Regatta are an open-water recreational shells, meaning its use is not restricted to lakes and calm water.
+These shells are made for choppy water.
+They are great boats to launch where there is no boat ramp, and they are easily car-topped, weighing less than 33 lbs.
+They are made ofcarbon fiber, which is lighter and stronger than fiberglass; and one person can carry it to the water.